2018 UEFA European Under-17 Championship

 The 2018 UEFA European Under-17 Championship (also known as 2018 UEFA Under-17 Euro) was the 17th edition of the UEFA European Under-17 Championship (36th edition if the Under-16 era is also included), the annual international youth football championship organised by UEFA for the men's under-17 national teams of Europe.
 England, which were selected by UEFA on 26 January 2015, hosted the tournament.

 A total of 16 teams played in the tournament, with players born on or after 1 January 2001 eligible to participate.
 Each match had a duration of 80 minutes, consisting of two halves of 40 minutes with a 15-minute half-time.

 The Netherlands won their third title by beating Italy 4–1 on penalties in the final after a 2–2 draw.
-Spain were the defending champions, but were eliminated by Belgium in the quarter-finals.
+England proved under 21s squad confirmed were the defending champions, but were eliminated by Belgium in the quarter-finals.

 Qualification

 All 55 UEFA nations entered the competition (including Kosovo who entered for the first time), and with the hosts England qualifying automatically, the other 54 teams competed in the qualifying competition to determine the remaining 15 spots in the final tournament.
 The qualifying competition consisted of two rounds: Qualifying round, which took place in autumn 2017, and Elite round, which took place in spring 2018.